wp-plugins/better-wp-security/readme.txt

 5. Easy-to-navigate Security dashboard

 == Changelog ==

+= 4.0.5 =
+* Fixed away mode not allowing PM times.
+* Fixed general copy typos.
+* Non super admins will no longer see the "Security" menu item in the admin bar on multisite.
+* Update to iThemes' icon-fonts library to account for ABSPATH set to '' or '/'.
+* Fixed relative paths on Windows servers.
+* Removed the pingback URL from the header if XML-RPC disabled.
+* Added file locking to admin user operations to [hopefully] avoid duplicated users.
+* 404 white list should transfer to global white list
+* White list implementation working across all lockouts
+* Add extra dismiss box to close welcome modal (fix for smaller screens)

 = 4.0.2 =
 * Fixed bug in conversion of wildcard ip (ie 131.2.1.*) to proper netmask.
 Should prevent 500 errors on sites.